Tuicaodan/blog-back-up/source/_posts/How-to-setup-comment-feature-for-Hexo-Next.md

 ---
-title: How to set up comment feature for Hexo-Next
+title: How to setup comment feature for Hexo Next
+comments: true
-date: 2021-11-08 22:16:30
+date: 2021-11-08 23:00:25
-tags: [Hexo, Valine, Blog]
+tags: [Hexo, Comment, Blog]
-categories: How-to
+categories: Hexo
+description:
 ---
 ## Overviews

 This is a tutorial for setting up the comment feature for Hexo + Next.
 There are a couple of options for this feature.
 I think Disqus is the option for easier implementation.
 However, the Disqus requires users to have a Disqus account before commenting.
 Another option is using Valine.
 The setup was a little bit complex than Disqus.
 But it will give more control for the comment information.

 <!--more-->
+____

-### Disqus
+## Disqus

 - Create a Disqus account.
 Choose the I want to use "Disqus on my site" option.
 - Create the `shortname` you entered.